quanteda/quanteda/README.md

 ### Get Help

-- Read out the documentation at <https://quanteda.io>.
+- Read the documentation at <https://quanteda.io>.
 - Submit a question on the [**quanteda** channel on StackOverflow](https://stackoverflow.com/questions/tagged/quanteda).
 - See our [tutorial site](https://tutorials.quanteda.io/).